Wrangling Datasets SOP

 Ontology curation

 For ontologised fields, wranglers need to assign an ontology term that best suits the text provided by the contributor.
-The ontologised fields must be present within the latest version of the HCAO and meet the graph restriction present in the schema.
-The ontology filler tool can help with this process, but should be reviewed once complete.
+You can use EBI’s Ontology Lookup Service (OLS).
+The ontologised fields must be present within the latest version of the HCAO or OLS4 and meet the graph restriction present in the schema.
+The ontology filler script can help with this process, but should be reviewed once complete.

-If a wrangler cannot find an accurate ontology term and believes a term should be added to the relevant ontology, they should follow the Request ontology terms SOP.
+If a wrangler cannot find an accurate ontology term and believes a term should be added to the relevant ontology, they should follow the Request ontology terms SOP.~~ _Is HCAO able to get new terms?

 General metadata curation tips